aashishpanchal/exutile/readme.md

 - **Parameters**:
   - `clsOrInstance`: A class constructor or an instance of a class.
   - `args`: Arguments for the class constructor (if `clsOrInstance` is a constructor).
-- **Returns**: A proxied instance where all methods are wrapped with `asyncHandler`.
+- **Returns**: A proxied instance where all methods are wrapped with `async-handler`.

 ### How It Works

 - Instantiates the specified class if a constructor is provided.
-- Wraps all its methods with `asyncHandler`, allowing for automatic handling of asynchronous operations.
+- Wraps all its methods with `async-handler`, allowing for automatic handling of asynchronous operations.
 - **Prevents method/property** overrides for safety.

 ### Using Dependency Injection Libraries: